erenduzova/rain-alert/README.md

 ```

 ## Open Weather Map Parameters
-You can change lat(latitude) and lon(longitude) variables with your locations values.
+You can change lat(latitude) and lon(longitude) variables with your location's values.
 I used currently rainy location for testing.<br />

 ```
 PARAMETERS = {